hrishikeshrt/BPHC_Python_Bootcamp/README.md

 # BPHC Python Bootcamp (Sessions 3 & 4)

-Hands-on material for the advanced half of the BPHC Python bootcamp.
+Hands-on material for the second half of the BPHC Python bootcamp.
 Session 3 focuses on strengthening day-to-day research scripting, while Session 4 layers databases, APIs, parallel processing, and dashboards on top of the same datasets.

 ## Prerequisites
 - Python 3.10+